sr55/oarc-adsb-scripts-docker/README.md

 # OARC ADS-B feed client

+- If you want to join us and feed that is fine, but I would REALLY appreciate you wanting to be part of our OARC amateur radio community, which this project is a part of.
+See https://www.oarc.uk for details!
 - These scripts aid in setting up your current ADS-B receiver to feed the [OARC ADS-B map](https://adsb.oarc.uk/).
 - They will not disrupt any existing feed clients already present.
 - MLAT is supported - specify a username when asked to enable this.